red-machine-games/raw-markdown-documentation/docs/api/cloudFunctions.md

 # Cloud functions ☁️

-==Is commonly used feature to easily integrate custom code into the cloud==.
-Goblin Backend implements them to let the client-side developers code down domain logic on backend-side in most casual way using simplified JavaScript.
-It specially encloses cliend-side developer from such a complicated things like infrastructural and scaling issues, querying database and operative cache, javascript's event-driven nature and more.
+==Is a commonly used feature to easily integrate custom code into the cloud==.
+Goblin Backend implements them to let the client-side developers code down domain logic on the backend-side in the most casual way using simplified JavaScript.
+It specially encloses client-side developers from such complicated things like infrastructural and scaling issues, querying the database and operative cache, javascript's event-driven nature and more.
 One of the biggest needs to use cloud functions is to implement authoritarian logic and PvE bots.
 To prevent hacking and implement atomic changing of 2 or more entities.
-Let's have a quick look at cloud function's example.
+Let's have a quick look at the cloud function's example.

 _Here we spend some gold to upgrade our card level_:
 ```javascript